Cyecize/Java-Web-Server/README.md

 * lib - you can put the .jar libraries here or put them instead in javache's lib folder.

-To better understand, you can extract some of the provided example applications.
+To better understand, you can extract some of the provided example applications or read the documentation inside Documentation folder.

 In the exams folder you can find a working javache demo with everything set up.
 You just need to run a command.